iqis/Q7/README.md

 <!-- badges: end -->

 Q7 is a type system that enables a postmodern flavor of compositional object-oriented programming (OOP).
 It is simple, flexible and promotes healthy program design.
-No more family tree of classes\!

 Q7 features: